ONE API modes

 Query modes

 If ‘remote’ mode is specified, ONE will only query the remote database and will not use the local cache tables.
-Avoiding the database whenever possible is recommended as it doesn’t rely on a stable internet connection and reduces the load on the remote Alyx.
+Avoiding the database whenever possible is recommended as it doesn’t rely on a stable internet connection and reduces the load on the remote database.

 NB: The ‘remote’ query type is not valid in offline mode as there is no database associated to the local cache directory.